joby-lol/php-tid/README.md

 ### Deterministic generation

 UIDs can also be generated deterministically, if you need to use them in a manner similar to a hash.
-In this case they are produced as version 0 UIDs with no time data, and their random data is produced by truncating a sha256 hmac hash of the provided string.
+In this case they are produced as version 0 UIDs with no time data, and their random data is produced by truncating a sha256 hmac or simple hash of the provided string.

 ```php
 use Joby\Smol\UID\UID;